 The DTSA eliminates the need to establish diversity jurisdiction.
 It creates federal question jurisdiction for trade secret misappropriation claims that involve interstate or foreign commerce.
 It allows private businesses to file suit for injunctive relief and damages in federal court, and even to seize property if necessary to protect trade secrets.

 For nearly four decades, trade secret attorney James G. Schwartz has advocated for Bay Area businesses and business owners, helping clients in a wide range of transactional and litigation matters.
-To schedule a free and confidential consultation with a skilled and experienced business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a skilled and experienced business advocate, contact us today online or at (925) 463-1073.

 More Blog Posts: